rundeck-plugins/log4j-streaming-logwriter/README.md

     rundeck.execution.logs.streamingWriterPlugins=Log4jStreamingLogWriterPlugin

 You can name the log4j logger anything you wish.
-By default, it is called "rundeck".
+By default, it is named "rundeck".
-To override the default, update the `project.properties` file with the following entry:
+To override the default name, update the `project.properties` file with the following entry:

     project.plugin.StreamingLogWriter.Log4jStreamingLogWriterPlugin.logger=my-logger-name